Ask a Professor: The Fight for Full Practice Authority in Illinois

 Meet the Expert: Dr. Julie Koklys, DNP, APRN, FNP-BC

-Dr. Julie Koklys, DNP, APRN, FNP-BC, is an assistant professor at Lewis University’s College of Nursing and Health Sciences, where she is also the Chair of the Department of Nursing.
+Dr. Julie Koklys, DNP, APRN, FNP-BC, is an assistant professor at Lewis University’s College of Nursing and Health Sciences.
 She received her MS in family health nursing and nursing education from the University of South Florida and her DNP from Lewis University.

 Her DNP research was titled “Nurse Practitioner Perceived Readiness for Full Practice Authority.”
-Dr. Koklys currently serves as the Government Relations Chair for the Illinois Society for Advanced Practice Nursing (ISAPN).
+Dr. Koklys currently serves on the Government Relations Committee for the Illinois Society for Advanced Practice Nursing (ISAPN).

-Dr. Koklys graciously shared her thoughts on NP practice authority within her state.
+Dr. Koklys graciously shared her thoughts on NP practice authority within her state in August 2020 and again in December 2023.

 What is NP Full Practice Authority?